Immigration to Canada: Emigration

-Canada would also see mass emigration during periods of political turmoil or war, such as the Vietnam War.
-There are over 1 million Americans living in Canada, and over 1 million Canadians living in the US, with many millions more who are descendants of Canadian immigrants to the US—New England alone is 20–25% of Canadian descent.

 Immigration has always been offset by emigration: at times this was of great concerns of governments intent on filling up the country, particularly the western provinces.
 The United States was overall the primary destination followed by reverse migration.
 As a result, the population of Canada at Confederation (1867) was 3.75 million, or 10% of the US population, an average that maintained from about 1830 to 1870.
 This number would drop to 6% by 1900 due to large emigration to the US, despite large-scale immigration to Canada.
 Emigration to the US was only 370,000 in the 1870s; averaged a million a decade from 1880 to 1910; almost 750,000 from 1911 to 1920 and 1.25 million from 1921 to 1930.
 They consisted of both native-born Canadians and recent immigrants from various, mostly European nations.
 Between 1945 and 1965, emigration to the US averaged 40–45,000 annually.
 It was not until 1960 that the population of Canada reached the 10% mark again, or 18 million.

 As of 2017, with over 35 million people, Canada has 10.8% of the population of its southern neighbour.
-In times of economic difficulty, Canadian governments frequently resorted to deportation and coerced "voluntary" deportation to thin out ranks of unemployed workers.
+In times of economic difficulty, especially during the great depression, Canadian governments resorted to deportation and coerced "voluntary" deportation due to the burden that many unemployed workers contributed to the public expense.
 However, by the time of the administration of Mackenzie King, it was realized that this was an improvident short-term solution that would result in future labour shortages (that immigration was initially intended to overcome).

+According to a study conducted by the Conference Board of Canada, each year, about 1% of permanent residents leave Canada.
+The number of immigrants leaving the country has been rising since the 1990s.
+Over 25 years, more than 20% of an arrival cohort of immigrants has left Canada.
+The main reasons to leave are housing affordability, a strained health-care system and underemployment.
+The share of permanent residents who become citizens within 10 years of arrival dropped by 40% between 2001 and 2021.